-How to Become a Registered Nurse in Las Vegas
+A Guide to Becoming a Registered Nurse

 A career as a registered nurse (RN) is rewarding in many ways.
 The healthcare field has high demand for those with a nursing license in Nevada, or any state.
 As a nurse in Las Vegas, you will meet new people each day, gain exposure to different types of environments, and work a schedule that suits your lifestyle.

 The road to becoming a nurse culminates with taking a nursing license exam.
 Of course, there are many steps along the way and the path begins with choosing an RN school that is truly right for you.
-Arizona College – School of Nursing – Las Vegas would love to be your partner on your journey.
+Arizona College of Nursing – Las Vegas would love to be your partner on your journey.

 Choosing a Nursing School